 - Students held their hands above an electric candle.
 Although they didn’t touch the candle, they still felt the heat.

 - Then they stood in the ray of sunshine streaming in the classroom window.
 Yes, they felt that heat too.

 With radiation, heat travels through air or space.

 On the fourth day, students experimented with insulators and conductors of heat.
 As she watched them measure temperatures with thermometers, Ms. Sneed smiled.
 She loved the way this lab did double duty.
 Her class was practicing math skills during science.

 How Does Heat Change Matter?

-For Lab #7, students observed water in three states: solid, liquid, and gas.
+For the seventh of eight thermal energy activities, students observed water in three states: solid, liquid, and gas.
 While they’d learned this before, Ms. Sneed was glad for the review – especially of scientific vocabulary.

 How Do We Measure Heat?

 For the final lab, students once again reviewed concepts.
 This activity focused on reading a thermometer, as well as temperatures in Fahrenheit and Celsius.